mgechev/blog.mgechev.com/_posts/2016-06-26-tree-shaking-angular2-production-build-rollup-javascript.md

 As [static code analysis enthusast](https://www.youtube.com/watch?v=bci-Z6nURgE), I'm following the progress around the Angular compiler (**ngc**).

 The core idea of ngc is to process the templates of the components in our applications and [generate VM friendly](http://mrale.ph/blog/2012/06/03/explaining-js-vms-in-js-inline-caches.html), tree-shakable code.
-This can happen either run-time or build-time, but since in run-time (or Just-in-Time) compilation the application is already loaded in the browser we can't take advantage of tree-shaking.
+The compilation can happen either run-time or build-time, but since in run-time (or Just-in-Time) compilation the application is already loaded in the browser we can't take advantage of tree-shaking.
 The project is [located here](https://github.com/angular/angular/tree/master/modules/%40angular/compiler-cli).
+In case we use ngc as part of our build process we call this type of compilation **Ahead-of-Time compilation** (or AoT).

 Although in the previous example we already applied decent tree-shaking we still can do better!
 Why?
 Well, having an HTML template rollup is not completely sure what parts of Angular we can get rid of from the final bundle since HTML is not something that rollup can analyze at all.
 That's why we can: